Viipuri Province: Economy

 The area had a well-developed economy due to its proximity to Saint Petersburg, the capital of the Russian Empire.

 In 1856 Saimaa Canal (Сайменский канал, Saymensky kanal) was opened, linking Lake Saimaa and Finnish Lakeland to the Vyborg Bay.

 The development of the province was bolstered further by the construction of the Saint Petersburg–Riihimäki railroad in 1870, the Viborg–Joensuu railroad in 1894 and the Petrograd–Hiitola railroad in 1917.

 Granite, marble (in Ruskeala) and bog iron mining as well as logging were important branches of industry.
 Starting from the beginning of the 20th century, a number of hydroelectric power plants were built by Enso in the higher reaches of the River Vuoksi to supply its pulp and paper mills.

+Serfdom

+Following its cession to Russia in 1721, the Vyborg Governorate initially retained Swedish laws, which upheld the personal freedom of peasants and workers.
+However, throughout the 18th century, an influx of Russian landowners introduced the institution of serfdom to the region—a practice eventually adopted by some established local families as well.
+By 1812, in the city of Viipuri, for example, 106 serfs were recorded within a population of over 2,900.

+Serfdom became a legal issue when the province was incorporated into the Grand Duchy of Finland in 1812 and the emperor declared that all inhabitants were to be governed by Finnish laws, which did not recognize ownership of human beings.
+Nevertheless, members of the Russian upper class and families of German origin continued to keep serfs after 1812.
+References to serfdom become increasingly sparse in the sources after the 1840s.

 Administrative divisions

 Local districts

 In Finnish kihlakunta, in Swedish härad.